briansmlee/briansmlee.github.io/docs/_esl_posts/04_01_Summary.md

 - Perceptron
 - Optimally separating hyperplane

-Generalizations: with quadratic basis expansion, linear functions in augmented space map down to quadratic functions in original space.
+Generalizations: with quadratic basis expansion, linear decision boundary in augmented space map down to quadratic decision boundary in the original space.